pchemguy/spec-kit/templates/capabilities/capabilities.md

 ##### Constraints

-The capability anchor set MUST include one or more dedicated capability anchors representing each core user capability, without fragmentation of the core intent.
+The capability set MUST include one or more capabilities representing each Core User Capability, without fragmentation of the core intent.

 The LLM MUST NOT allow: